Twin Cities: (763) 634-2564 - - In Southern MN: (507) 550-2564

 Before and after Pipe LiningBefore and after Pipe Lining

-Pipelining, or Pipe Relining, is a trenchless process for refurbishing the insides of corroded, cracked, or otherwise damaged lateral sewer lines with an epoxy liner.
+Pipelining, or Pipe Relining, is a trenchless process for refurbishing the insides of corroded, cracked, or otherwise damaged lateral sewer lines or water lines with an epoxy liner.

-We can reline the sewer pipe with our Cured In Place Piping (CIPP) from your home to the city sewer main without excavation or digging up your basement, slab, floors, yard, landscaping, driveway, or roads.
-CIPP has been in use since 1971 and is used by many cities to reline their city sewer system.
+We can reline the pipes with our Cured In Place Piping (CIPP) from your home to the city main without excavation or digging up your basement, slab, floors, yard, landscaping, driveway, or roads.
+CIPP has been used since 1971 and is used by many cities to reline their city sewer system.

-Most pipe lining repairs are performed and completed in one day to minimize disruption to your home or business.
+Most pipe lining repairs are completed in one day to minimize disruption to your home or business.

 We will first perform a camera inspection to see if pipe lining is necessary and the best solution for restoring your sewer line to better than new working conditions.
 You and the drain technician will be able to observe the entire length of the pipe.
 Problems including corrosion, cracks, offset pipe joints, tree root invasion, collapsed sections, or objects jammed in the pipe all need to be evaluated to determine if pipe relining is possible or even necessary.